AdobeDocs/campaign.en/help/v7/production/using/general-architecture.md

 >[!NOTE]
 >
->For more on the various architectures, refer to [this section](../../installation/using/general-architecture.md).
+>For more on the various architectures, refer to .

 ## List of open ports {#list-of-open-ports}